-- There are more than 1,000 different kinds of beer in Germany.
+- There are more than 7,000 different kinds of beer in Germany.

 - Germany has four seasons like other countries.
-They just seem to be less extreme because they’re farther north and the ground is flatter than most places in Europe.
+They just seem to be less extreme because they’re farther north, and the ground is flatter than most places in Europe.

-And yet, while these two brands may be ubiquitous in Germany, it’s worth remembering that they don’t really represent anything quintessential.
+The exceptions might be McDonald’s and Coca-Cola, which both seem to enjoy massive popularity across Germany.
+That’s despite their association with the US.
+However, while these two brands may be ubiquitous in Germany, it’s worth remembering that they don’t really represent anything quintessential.

 So you want to go to Germany and experience the culture?
 Well, there are way more things to do than just visiting Berlin and Munich.